nager/Nager.Date/README.md

 ## :mega: Announcement

-Starting May 1, 2022, the Docker container and the NuGet package will require a Licence Key provided to the sponsors of this project.
+Starting May 1, 2022, the Docker container and the NuGet package will require a License Key provided to the sponsors of this project.
 The public WebApi will remain freely accessible.

 ## Country Support